dvdcxn/euler-js/README.md

 # Euler-js
 Project euler solutions and runner created to teach my sister how to code.

-Although each problem may have more laconic or ingenious solutions, those chosen will be using more simplistic and explict code, readibility is preferred to demonstrate logical concepts clearly.
+Although each problem will have shorter or smarter solutions, those chosen will be using more simplistic and explict code.
+Readibility is preferred here in order to demonstrate logical concepts clearly.

 ## Build
 Ensure node is installed on the path and execute the following commands.